ginanjar-tg/ginanjar-tg/README.md

 # Hi, I'm Ginanjar Tubagus Gumilar! 👋

-I am a full stack web developer from Indonesia.
-I love exploring new tech and building cool stuff. 😍
+I work on front-end and back-end development and manage deployments as well.
+I often laugh when updating my bio, considering whether to label myself as a full stack developer, a DevOps person, or maybe even Superman in disguise.

 ## 🚀 Goals:

-Capable to follow the new tech trends, and contribute to impactful projects
+Capable to follow the new tech trends, and contribute to impactful projects.

 ## 📫 Reach me: